samelement/ACS-M1128/README.md

   - Tested with ESP8266 filesystem uploader v0.4.0
   - Tested with ESP32 library v1.0.4
   - Tested with ESP32 filesystem uploader v1.0
-  - It is come to our attention that some may experiencing ESP8266 sketch data upload problem when using board library v2.6.1 with spiffs plugin v 0.4.0.
+  - It is come to our attention that some may experiencing ESP8266 sketch data upload problem when using board library v2.6.1 with spiffs plugin v0.4.0.
 Please follow this [issue](https://github.com/samelement/ACS-M1128/issues/1) to get solution.

 ## WiFi Connectivity
   - Supported board: ESP32, ESP8266.